Managed SD-WAN key to navigating connectivity, security challenges - IT-Online

 “We have seen a sharp increase in adoption of fixed-wireless and fibre to ensure seamless network performance across distributed sites,” says Botha.
 “Whether organisations opt for a single WAN link or a mix of connectivity services to ensure redundancy, they need bulletproof security across their connections.”

 Many South African companies have adopted SD-WAN to monitor and balance network traffic across multiple links in real time, optimise bandwidth utilisation and thereby improve network performance.
-The next step forward is to put managed solutions in place to strengthen security, says Botha.
+The next step forward is to put managed solutions in place to strengthen security, she adds.

 Market research from BMIT forecasts that SD-WAN will penetrate 51% of all South African VPN-enabled business sites by 2027, up from 24% in 2022.
 The market researcher says that most large companies are likely to adopt a fully managed service and that security will increasingly be integrated into managed SD-WAN.